fetchai/agents-aea/docs/api/configurations/loader.md

 **Arguments**:

-- `configuration_json`: list of dicts with aea configuration
+- `configuration_json`: list of dicts with agent configuration
 - `validate`: whether or not to validate

 **Returns**: